Old Chinese: Grammar

 Little is known of the grammar of the language of the Oracular and pre-Classical periods, as the texts are often of a ritual or formulaic nature, and much of their vocabulary has not been deciphered.
 In contrast, the rich literature of the Warring States period has been extensively analysed.
 Having no inflection, Old Chinese was heavily reliant on word order, grammatical particles, and inherent word classes.

 Word classes

 Classifying Old Chinese words is not always straightforward, as words were not marked for function, word classes overlapped, and words of one class could sometimes be used in roles normally reserved for a different class.
 The task is more difficult with written texts than it would have been for speakers of Old Chinese, because the derivational morphology is often hidden by the writing system.
 For example, the verb *sək 'to block' and the derived noun *səks 'frontier' were both written with the same character 塞.

 Personal pronouns exhibit a wide variety of forms in Old Chinese texts, possibly due to dialectal variation.

-There were two groups of first-person pronouns:
+There were two groups of first-person pronouns in the oracle bone inscriptions: